Stevens Institute of Technology: Design and facilities

+Sustainability

+In November 2022, the UCC received Leadership in Energy and Environmental Design (LEED) Gold Certification from the U.S. Green Building Council.
+Sustainable features include energy-efficient lighting, advanced air filtration systems, water-saving fixtures, rainwater harvesting for irrigation, and green roofs for stormwater management.

-Organization & Governance
+Organization and governance

-Governance & Administration
+Governance and administration

 The 7th and current president of Stevens is Nariman Farvardin, who was appointed by the institute's board of trustees in 2011 following the resignation of Harold J. Raveché and chairman of the board Lawrence Babbio Jr. The board is currently chaired by Stephen T. Boswell, the former president and CEO of Boswell Engineering.
 The board is responsible for the overall direction of the university.
-It consists of no fewer than 3 and no more than 42 members at any one time, with the president of the university serving as an ex officio member.
+It consists of no fewer than three and no more than 42 members at any one time, with the president of the university serving as an ex officio member.
 It approves the operating and capital budgets, supervises the investment of the university's endowment, and oversees campus real estate and long-range physical planning.
 The trustees also exercise prior review and approval concerning changes in major policies such as those in instructional programs and admission as well as tuition and fees and the hiring of faculty members.

 The president also has a cabinet of 11 vice-presidents.
-Furthermore, the president and board are advised by a 21-member group known as the Presidents Leadership Council, including Marques Brownlee.
-The Provost is advised by 12-member Academic Council, including the deans for each of the schools and colleges.
+The president and board are advised by a 21-member group known as the President's Leadership Council, including Marques Brownlee.
+The provost is advised by a 12-member Academic Council, including the deans for each of the schools and colleges.

-Stevens is composed of three academic schools: the Charles V. Schaefer Jr. School of Engineering and Science, the School of Business, and the School of Humanitis Arts and Social Sciences.
-Additionally, the university is home to the College of Online and Professional Education, which is focused on providing online education following a 25-year WebCampus program.
+Stevens is composed of four academic schools: the Charles V. Schaefer Jr. School of Engineering and Science, the School of Business, the School of Systems and Enterprises, and the School of Humanities, Arts and Social Sciences.
+The university is also home to the College of Online and Professional Education, established in 2023, which is focused on providing online education building on Stevens' 25-year WebCampus program.
+A fifth school, the Stevens School of Computing, was approved by the Board of Trustees in January 2026 and is scheduled to launch in fall 2026.

-Academic Affiliations
+Academic affiliations

 Stevens is a member of National Association of Independent Colleges and Universities and a founding-member of Association of Independent Technological Universities since 1957.
-The Middle States Commission on Higher Education (MSCHE) serves as an acredidating body of Stevens since 1927.
-For Engineering and Computer Science, ABET provides further accredidation.
+The Middle States Commission on Higher Education (MSCHE) has served as the accrediting body for Stevens since 1927.
+For Engineering and Computer Science, ABET provides further accreditation.
 In 1937, Stevens and Columbia were the first two engineering programs accredited.
-Furthermore, the chemistry program at Stevens is accredited by American Chemical Society (ACS){, undergraduate and graduate business programs are accredited by Association to Advance Collegiate Schools of Business (AACSB), and project management programs are accredited by the Project Management Institute (PMI).
+Furthermore, the chemistry program at Stevens is approved by the American Chemical Society (ACS), undergraduate and graduate business programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB), and project management programs are approved by the Project Management Institute (PMI).